Body camera video captures cops using Taser, dragging man out of Opa-Locka home

 The Taser is used several more times before they drag Castro out of the home feet first.
 An officer could be heard yelling, “No more Tase,” as another officer uses the stun gun once more.

-Attorney Michael Pizzi said he is filing a suit on behalf of the family.
+Attorney Michael Pizzi said he is filing suit against the city on behalf of the family, and they are seeking $5 million in damages.

-“If you watch the video, he was subdued and handcuffed when he was dragged outside the house by his feet,” he said.
-“They stun gunned him about five or six times.”
+“The City of Opa-Locka Police brutally beat, repeatedly stunned, punched in the face, kicked and dragged down a flight of stairs a mentally ill 19-year-old,” Pizzi said.
+“We will not rest until everybody responsible is accountable.”

 In a statement, police said Castro was in “a violent rage,” and the city and its officers said when they arrived to the home, they found Castro “tied up with wire and extension cable.
 Mr. Castro refused orders to submit to being handcuffed by the officers on scene.
 The suspect resisted violently.”

+On Thursday, Opa-Locka City Manager John E. Pate said he and other city leaders have reviewed the body camera video.

+“The family had this individual hogtied themselves, so it’s a very, very stressful situation for everybody involved,” Pate said.
+“Tactics could have been better, but violation of policies and procedures, or excessive force, based on Mr. Castro’s actions, it doesn’t rise to that.
+It rises to training.
+It rises to re-education.
+It rises to public education and it rises to outreach.”

-Police also provided photos of an officer’s injured eye, another officer’s injured hand as well as photos of drug paraphernalia, they said, was found in the home.
+Police also provided photos of an officer’s injured eye, another officer’s injured hand as well as photos of drug paraphernalia that, they said, was found in the home.

+According to the city, besides some scratches on his hands, Castro did not have any serious injuries.

 “Doctors determined that he was, in fact, under the influence of dangerous drugs,” officials said in a statement.